zawakin/tree2md/README.md

 - **File Structure in Markdown:**
   Display directories and files as a Markdown tree.
-- **Code Blocks for Supported Files:**
-  `.py` and `.go` files are automatically included as code blocks for easy viewing.
+- **Code Blocks for Supported Files:** files are automatically included as code blocks for easy viewing.
 - **Modes:**
   - **full** (default): Show all files and directories as a tree, and display code blocks.
   - **tree**: Show all files and directories as a tree only (no code blocks).